rynstwrt/DomainDissidence/README.md

 # DomainDissidence

-#### Protest against coorperate misdoings by generating a website to encourage mass brand boycotts.
+#### Generate a website to encourage mass boycotts of malicious brands -- without any programming knowledge!
 *My UT Dallas Capstone project for Fall 2025. ☄️*